-When you study an undergraduate law degree at Essex, you can choose from a variety of courses and modules which combine in-depth knowledge in law with other areas including finance, politics, human rights, criminology, economics, business, and philosophy, giving you the opportunity to pursue a career in a variety of roles.
+When you study an undergraduate law degree at Essex, you can choose from a variety of courses and modules which combine in-depth knowledge in law with other areas including finance, politics, human rights, criminology, economics, business, and philosophy.

 As a law student at Essex, you’ll join an exciting and diverse community of students and staff from a wide range of backgrounds and cultures.
 You’ll be taught by expert academics who are prominent scholars in human rights, public law, business law, criminal justice, health law, technology law, and socio-legal studies, who actively advise and act on behalf of governments, NGOs, national and regional human rights bodies and international organisations all over the world.

 Our undergraduate degrees are rigorous, intense, and intellectually stimulating, so you can be confident that whichever path your future leads you down, an Essex law degree will prepare you for it.

 There are many benefits of studying a law degree in preparation for your legal career.
 There are many more as to why Essex should be your choice.
 At Essex, your education is underpinned by our commitment to justice, our interdisciplinary approach to learning, and our ethos of being more daring, and experimental.

 Throughout your undergraduate degree, you’ll study a wide range of areas related to law.
 And, with the range of courses and modules available for you to choose from, you’ll also have the chance to explore the law that interests you.
 This means that you have the opportunity to follow a specific pathway, for example, corporate law or human rights law, or a broader pathway where you can explore different areas within law, for example, a combination of politics, criminology and the environment.